Don't Let Your Lawn Turn Into Grub For Grubs!

 Don’t gamble with grubs.
-These critters, which are the larvae of Japanese beetles or European chafers, eat grass roots that lead to dead patches of lawn.
-You won’t notice the grub damage until the spring, where those brown patches don’t green up like the rest of your property.
+These critters, which are the larvae of Japanese beetles or European chafers, eat grass roots and create dead patches of lawn.
+You won’t notice the grub damage until the spring when those brown patches don’t green up like the rest of your property.

 Grubs leave evidence of their destruction.
-As you know, brown patches are one indicator that you have grubs.
+Brown patches are just one indicator that you have grubs.
 Here are five other signs of a grub infestation:

 - You have a lot of raccoon and skunk activity around those brown patches.